tdwyer/pretty-good-wallet/README.md

   - **Processing**
     - GnuPG is given the path and name of file to encrypt not the contents
     - GnuPG is piped passwords to be encrypted.
-      - Work is ongoing to utilize `pinentry` instead
+      - Work is ongoing to use `pinentry` instead

 **Integrity**
   - **Transmission**